Kabar: History

 The presence of a Turkic aristocracy among the Hungarians could explain the Byzantine protocol by which, in the exchange of ambassadors under Constantine Porphyrogenitus, Hungarian rulers were always referred to as "Princes of the Turks".

 Archaeological theories on religion

 At least some of the Khazar elite apparently converted to Judaism, but this might not have included Kabars.
-The conversion did not seem have impacted most of the population in the Khazar Khaganate: paganism remained as the religion of majority of the population, and there were also notable Christian and Muslim groups.
+The conversion did not seem to have impacted most of the population in the Khazar Khaganate: paganism remained as the religion of the majority of the population, and there were also notable Christian and Muslim groups.
 Since the conversion to Judaism was initiated by the ruler, the theory that the rebels against the ruler would have joined to the conversion has been questioned.
 There is also debate about the date of Kabars joining to Magyars and it could have happened before the Khazar elite's conversion.
 Still, according to a theory, graves with Jewish symbols found in modern-day Čelarevo, Serbia could be related to Kabars.

 The Kabars supposedly left scattered remains and some cultural and linguistic imprints, but this is debatable.

-The Mihai Viteazu inscription (Alsószentmihály inscription), discovered in the 20th century in present-day Romania, is one of few surviving relics of the Kabars.
-It was transcribed by the archaeologist-historian Gábor Vékony.
-According to the transcription, the meaning of the two-row inscription is the following:

-(first row) "His mansion is famous." and (second row) "Jüedi Kür Karaite." or "Jüedi Kür the Karaite.".
-Karaite Judaism is a movement within Judaism.